hrand1005/raspberry-pi-pico-2/README.md

 - `bfd len 8 target len 0` --> solved by assembling with `-mabi=ilp32`

-- If you do weird things and find your flash is corrupted (and your board is seemingly unresponsive when being flashed with `openocd`), compile a simple program like blinky from (pico-examples)[https://github.com/raspberrypi/pico-examples].
+- If you do weird things and find your flash is corrupted (and your board is seemingly unresponsive when being flashed with `openocd`), compile a simple program like blinky from [pico-examples](https://github.com/raspberrypi/pico-examples).
 Instead of using the debug probe, put the board in BOOTSEL mode and load the blinky uf2 like you'd see in the getting-started instructions.
 This seems to clear up any corrupted state, and you can return to normal development afterwards.

-- If you find gdb isn't proceeding after a break statement (e.g. you hit `ebreak` and then hit continue, but the debugger doesn't make any progress and you're stuck at the same instruction), you can manually increment the program counter: `set $pc = $pc + 0x4`.
-Then you should be able to continue.

-- I had a hard time getting things to work (at least debugging) when compiling/assembling with the `zca`, `zcb`, and `zcmp` extensions, which are used to compress instructions.
-Hence they are not set for `-march` in the riscv-bootstrap Makefile.
-I'm not sure whether this was due to some other misconfiguration/linking on my part, a problem with debugging (including how the debug probe interacts with compressed instructions), or both.
-In any case, after assembling and linking the boostrap program with those extensions, and flashing them to the board with the debugger, both cores become unresponsive.
-To recover the board / debugger functionality, I put the board in BOOTSEL and then cp blink.uf2 to it.

 - I added a function `ic` to `riscv-bootstrap/init.gdb` that increments the program counter before continuing, and now use that instead of `c` in `gdb`.

+- If you want to know more about the boot sequence before your defined bootloader is identified/selected/executed, see rp2350 datasheet section 5.2.

 ## External Resources